ekuiter/pignap-case-study/README.txt

-PIGNAP
+Pignap
 ======

-PIGNAP is developed inside a Linux virtual machine (VM) with Vagrant/VirtualBox.
+Pignap is developed inside a Linux virtual machine (VM) with Vagrant/VirtualBox.
 This allows much faster compile times than on Windows (1min vs. 20min. on my machine) and easy setup/reproducible builds.

 Requirements
 ============